mattyschell/geodatabase-buildings-condoetl/README.md

 Friends, this our condo dataset refresh using two agency inputs, our rules, the trick is never to be afraid.

-We will refresh the DoITT condo dataset once a month with each PLUTO release.
-We update buildings with mappluto_bbls every day, so DoITT buildings will always reflect the latest legal PLUTO values.
+We will refresh the DoITT condo dataset with every PLUTO release from the Dept. of City Planning, matching PLUTO with live Dept. of Finance Condos.
+We update buildings with all mappluto_bbls every day, so DoITT buildings will always reflect the latest legal MapPLUTO values.

 ## Inputs and Dependencies